RoCOCO: Robustness Benchmark of MS-COCO to Stress-test Image-Text Matching Models: Experiments and Results

 \subsection{Experimental setting}

-In this section, we evaluate the existing image-text matching (ITM) models on our new dataset.
-Since the pair between newly created images and captions is not of our interest, we calculate image-to-text scores between the original 5,000 images and new 50,000 captions.
-On the contrary, in the text-to-image task, 25,000 captions are to retrieve the best image from a pool of 10,000 images.
+In this section, we evaluate the existing image-text matching (ITM) models on our new dataset, RoCOCO.
+For Image-to-Text retrieval, we expand MS-COCO test data~\cite{ref:karpathy2015coco} by adding new 25,000 semantically altered captions to the existing 25,000 original captions, creating a gallery of 50,000 captions.
+We then retrieve text from this expanded gallery.
+Likewise, for Text-to-Image retrieval, we add new 5,000 visually altered images to the existing 5,000 original images, resulting in an image gallery of 10,000 images.